 This position is far better than the standard ninety-degree angle when sitting on a regular office chair.
 It shifts your body weight, so there’s less pressure on the lower back and buttocks.

-So, if you’re someone who experiences pain in your tailbone or coccyx area, a kneeling chair could help.
-You could also benefit from one of these chairs if you sit in an office chair for the majority of your day.
+So, if you experience pain in your tailbone or coccyx area, a kneeling office chair could help.
+If you sit in an office chair most of the day, you could also benefit from one of these chairs.

 Let’s find out which types are available to you.